andreas0x41/coding-tutorial-obsidian/content/Python/1 General/6 Variable.md

 - **Type Hinting:** Use optional annotations (e.g., `x: int = 5`) for better clarity and debugging.

 # Memory Objects

-> [!todo]- partly exam relevant
-> Please try to understand the basics, even if the details seem hard.
-This topic might seem complicated and like an unnecessarily detailed description.
-However, working with memory references is extremely significant for low-level languages.
-And in Python you also can't ignore it.
-If you don't understand it you will regularly make hard to find mistakes and struggle.
-The details of how this works/behaves are also different between languages.

 In Python, variables do **not** directly store the values themselves.
 Instead, they store references to the objects in memory.
 A **reference** points to a location/address in computer memory where an object is stored.

 The main characteristics of a memory object in Python are.